steadicat/grindelwald/README.md

 store.subscribe(() => getState.update());

 // Create a reactive function for each slice of the store you care about,
-// so any dependencies don't run with something unrelated changes. const usersStore = reactive(() => getState().users);
+// so any dependencies don't run when something unrelated changes. const usersStore = reactive(() => getState().users);

 // Compute data in the shape that your components need.
 You can pass in